supersam654/accidentally-cyclic/README.md

 We currently don't support recording delayed `require`s.
 For example, if a module is `require`d in a callback or promise, it won't get recorded.

 ```
-// This will not get recorded by Dagger.
+// This will not get recorded by AC.
 setTimeout(() => {
   require('./db')
 }, 0)